A621 motorway (Greece)

-The A621 motorway, formerly signed as the A642 motorway until 2024, is a short motorway in the Athens metropolitan area, Greece.
+The A621 motorway (Αυτοκινητόδρομος Α621), formerly signed as the A642 motorway until 2024, is a short motorway in the Athens metropolitan area, Greece.
 It forms a connection between the A6 motorway (Attiki Odos) to the north, and the A62 motorway (Hymettus Peripheral Road, formerly signed as the A64 motorway) to the east.
 Its length is 2 km.

 On 4 December 2015, the Greek government proposed to renumber the A642 as the A621: In practice, the renumbering had not taken place until 2024, because road signs were still showing the motorway as the A642.
 As of July 2024, the renumbering is being implemented due to road sign maintenance.

+Route

+The A621 is officially defined as a connection between the A6 (Attiki Odos) and A62 (Hymettus Ring Road) motorways, running between Agia Paraskevi to the south and Doukissis Plakentias to the north: the entirety of the A621 is tolled, since drivers have to pay a toll on the A6, the A621, or the southern entrances of exits 12 and 13 to access the A621.